Not all marriages last forever. In fact, just about half of all marriages end in divorce.

 But keep in mind that ultimately the judge has the right to assign a credit card debt to you, even if you aren’t technically liable for it.

 In some instances, if the debt was incurred for necessary household items or expenses, you may be ordered to pay a portion of your former spouse’s credit card debt.
-The same rule goes for your spouse—they could be held responsible for a debt that’s solely in your name if the judge assigns the debt to them in a divorce decree, which is a legally binding decision.
+The same rule goes for your spouse.
+They could be held responsible for a debt that’s solely in your name if the judge assigns the debt to them in a divorce decree.

 Creditors Don’t Care About Divorce Decrees